 One way you can make sure to get a good night’s rest, is to maintain a consistent sleep schedule.
 Our bodies contain biological clocks and rhythms that schedule certain events and processes in our body, which rely heavily on a consistent sleep schedule, meaning going to sleep and waking up at the same time each day, give or take about 30 minutes.

 Another way is to be aware of certain activities or things you do in the time leading up to going to sleep.
 Activities like intense physical exercise, using electronic devices with screens and monitors, should be kept to a minimum in the hours leading up to bedtime.
 These activities stimulate your body and mind, therefore affecting your ability to fall asleep, as well as affecting the quality of sleep.
-Instead try activities like reading a book in low light, or meditating, which are much more calming on the body and mind.
+Blue light from the screen of your mobile phone could easily interfere with your sleeping schedule, so it’s important to limit the usage before bed or consider wearing some sleep glasses to help people fall asleep easily.
+People can always visit this webpage to learn more about those glasses.

 Your diet also plays a role in how you sleep.
 Try to avoid spicy foods or caffeinated beverages within a few hours of bedtime, as these can have similar effects to the activities mentioned above.
 Foods like nuts and cottage cheese contain hormones and amino acids that can be beneficial to your sleep.
 Also bedtime teas like chamomile can help you relax before bed.